ArenRedd/arenredd.github.io/_posts/2025-05-28-arch-linux-cli-troubleshooting-and-grub-customization.md

 ---
-title: "Fixing CLI Tools & Custom GRUB – My Arch & Kali Dual Boot Ride"
+title: "Fixing CLI Tools & Custom grub – My Arch & Kali Dual Boot Ride"
 date: 2025-05-28
-tags: ["Arch Linux", "Kali Linux", "GRUB", "Customization", "Termshark", "CLI Tools", "Troubleshooting", "Linux"]
+tags: [arch-linux, kali-linux, grub, customization, "Termshark", "CLI Tools", troubleshooting, linux]
-categories: ["Linux", "System Customization", "Troubleshooting"]
+categories: [linux, "System customization", troubleshooting]
 pin: false
 toc: true
 comments: true
 permalink: /posts/arch-linux-cli-and-grub-fixes/
 ---

-## 🧭 A Lazy Day Turned Linux Journey
+## 🧭 A Lazy Day Turned linux Journey

 It started as just another lazy Sunday afternoon.
 You know those days when you tell yourself, "I'll just chill and maybe learn a thing or two."
-I was halfway through a cup of coffee and watching some random Linux videos on YouTube when a few CLI tools caught my attention — ncdu, zoxide, exa, glances, and iotop.
+I was halfway through a cup of coffee and watching some random linux videos on YouTube when a few CLI tools caught my attention — ncdu, zoxide, exa, glances, and iotop.

 These weren't just eye-candy tools.
 They looked useful.
 So I thought, “Why not spice up my Arch install with some of these?”
 I fired up my terminal on Arch and typed ncdu.

 Boom.
 `command not found`
-And just like that, my chill Sunday turned into a deep dive into the minimalist world of Arch Linux, AUR packages, and — later — a beautiful custom GRUB menu for my dual boot with Kali.
+And just like that, my chill Sunday turned into a deep dive into the minimalist world of arch-linux, AUR packages, and — later — a beautiful custom grub menu for my dual boot with Kali.

 ## 🚧 Part 1: Missing CLI Tools?
 Welcome to Arch.